imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/minilm.md

 ## Introduction

 - Knowledge distillation is the process of compressing the knowledge of a large model (teacher) into a smaller one (student).
-MiniLM [1,2,3] propose novel approaches to perform distillation of large models like BERT and RoBERTa into smaller models that could be 99% acccurate on certain tasks while being more than 2 times faster in inference!
+MiniLM [1,2,3] propose novel approaches to perform distillation of large models like BERT and RoBERTa into smaller models that could be 99% accurate on certain tasks while being more than 2 times faster in inference!
 - Apart from sharing details on the distillation process, authors also open-sourced the distilled models at [3].
 While the teacher models were encoder models, the author proposes MiniLM can be used for NLU *(ex: extractive QA)* as well as NLG tasks *(ex: abstractive summarization)*.
 For NLG task, authors followed UniLM paper and used masked attention layers.

 ## MiniLM